The most simple definition of an atom is to use either its chemical symbol or its atomic number, thus:

 C14.0( 17 PHE* 2) 1.19 1 4.59 1 -0.18 1

-Charges on individual charges for use in MOZYME can be specified by the symbols "+" and "-" in the atom labels.
-When the symbol "+" is present, the atom is given a unit positive charge, when "-" is present, the atom is given a unit negative charge.
-Avoid using these keywords unless necessary.
-Thus if the ethyl group, C2H5, is run with CHARGE=1, then the CH2 carbon will automatically be given a positive charge, if CHARGE=-1 is present, the it will be given a negative charge.
+Charges on individual atoms for use in MOZYME can be specified by the symbols "+" or "-" as the first character of the atom labels.
+When the symbol "+" is present, the atom is given a unit positive charge, and when "-" is present, the atom is given a unit negative charge.
+However, this feature can only adjust charge states to resolve the assignment of pi bonds and lone pairs, as demonstrated by a set of representative examples.
+Avoid using charge labels unless necessary, as the same effect can usually be produced with keywords.
+For example, if the ethyl group, C2H5, is run with CHARGE=1, then the CH2 carbon will automatically be given a positive charge, if CHARGE=-1 is present, the it will be given a negative charge.